nickgogan/MongoDBAtlasDeveloperDay/compass and shell/answers/README.md

 Once done, you should see 5,000 documents in the `wikipedia` collection with a schema like this:
 ![screenshot of compass gui showing what a handful of documents look like from the wikipedia_tiny.json file](https://github.com/nickgogan/MongoDBAtlasDeveloperDay/blob/main/compass%20and%20shell/images/Compass_WikpediaSchema.png)

+## **Exercise 10**: Create Atlas Search Index and Search

+## **Exercise 11**: Create an *Optimized* Atlas Search Index
+Please follow the instructions below to create a new search, optimized search index:
+1. In the **Atlas UI**, go to the **Search** page.
+There is a link called `Search` on the left-hand panel.
+2. Select your cluster and hit the `Go to Atlas Search` button.
+You should see the search index you previously made here.
+3. Hit the `CREATE INDEX` button in the upper-right-hand side.
+4. Keep `Visual Editor` selected and hit the `Next` button.
+5. Set the index name to `optimized` and select the `wikipedia` collection in the `devday` database.
+Hit `Next`.
+6. Click `Refine Your Index`.
+7. At the top of the page, for the `Index Analyzer` dropdown, select `lucene.english`.
+8. Disable `Dynamic Mapping`.
+We will specific the fields we want to index this time.
+9. Click `Add Field Mapping`.
+Enter `title` for the first field name and keep everything else the same.
+Hit `Add`.
+10. Repeat step 9 for the `text` field.
+11. Scroll down and hit `Save Changes`.
+12. Hit `Create Search Index` to create your new `optimized` index.

+## **Exercise 12**: